Erpe (Spree)

 The Erpe is a tributary of Spree River in Brandenburg and Berlin, Germany.

-The upper third is also known als Langes Elsenfließ ("Long Lizzy-Flow"), the lower two thirds for about half a century were noted as Neuenhagener Mühlenfließ.
-Previously they had been one of several Mühlenfließe ("Mill Flow"s) without a specification.
+The upper third is also known als Langes Elsenfließ ("Long Lizzy-Flow"), the lower two-thirds for about half a century were noted as Neuenhagener Mühlenfließ.
+Previously they had been one of several Mühlenfließe ("Mill Flows") without a specification.
 The course itself is quite natural, but it suffers pollution from a purification plant.
+Like the entire landscape in Brandenburg and Berlin, the course of the river is also shaped by the last ice age.